Add to your Claude Code skills

 Claude Code writes code fast — but without structure, it skips tests, loses context, and produces inconsistent results.
 Other frameworks add complexity (dozens of agents, thousands of lines of config) without meaningfully better output.

 Pilot Shell is different.
-Every component solves a real problem:
+Every component solves a real problem with an engineered solution:

 Claude Code: Install Claude Code using the native installer before setting up Pilot Shell.
 If you have the npm or brew version installed, uninstall it first.
 If no Claude Code installation is detected, the Pilot installer will attempt to set it up for you.